- Older Millennials (25 to 34 years) are the main users of mobile dating services

 Profiling a typical dating app user

 As Millennials are the most active mobile users overall, it’s no surprise that they also dominate the usage of dating apps.
 The younger generation is leading the trend of meeting people through technology and especially casual, fun and free-of-charge experience, around which the likes of Tinder has built its reputation, is preferred by this generation.
-Nevertheless, also older generations have increasingly swapped from online dating to mobile dating, and in fact nearly half of the dating app users are aged 35 and over, as seen in the chart below.
+Nevertheless, also older generations have increasingly swapped from online dating to mobile dating, and in fact nearly half of the dating app users are aged 35 and over, as seen in the chart to the right.

 Mobile dating peaks late in the evenings and before Valentine’s Day